pagkly/Zed/Investopedia3/What Your Resume Says About You.md

 The most determined applicants rewrite their resumes to suit the occasion, concentrating on skills and experience that fit the job for which they're applying.

-There are many formats for resumes, with many variations for particular professions such as [investment banking](https://www.investopedia.com/articles/financialcareers/10/investment-banking-resume.asp) and [the fashion trade](https://www.investopedia.com/articles/personal-finance/030215/smart-resumes-fashion-industry.asp).
+There are many formats for resumes, with many variations for particular professions such as [[investment banking]](https://www.investopedia.com/articles/financialcareers/10/investment-banking-resume.asp) and [[the fashion trade]](https://www.investopedia.com/articles/personal-finance/030215/smart-resumes-fashion-industry.asp).

 Whatever the format, most resumes include a brief summary of skills and experience, followed by a bullet list of previous jobs in reverse chronological order and a list of degrees earned.
 A final section might be added to highlight specific skills, such as fluency in a foreign language, knowledge of computer languages, professionally useful hobbies, professional affiliations, and any honors achieved.